Annual Report to Parents

 The children are collected from School at the end of the day and at lunchtimes, which include drop offs.

-The School has been awarded the Green Flag and has achieved the Platinum level of this award.
+The School has been awarded the Green Flag and has achieved the Platinum level of this award for the second time.

 Equal Opportunities and Race Relations Policy: